-Once the buyer has made an offer, you then must allow them due diligence - a period of time when they can access your books and records.
-The buyer will want to confirm how the business is performing, get an idea of what the future holds, and identify any issues or problems which might need warranting or indemnifying.
-A purchaser buys a company with all its actual and potential liabilities, so the buyer is likely to request a wide range of warranties and indemnities from you - although precisely what warranties and indemnities you give will form an important part of the negotiating process.
+Once the buyer has made an offer, you then have to allow them due diligence - a period of time when they can access your books and records.
+The buyer will want to confirm how the business is currently performing, get an idea of what the future holds and also identify any issues or problems which might need warranting or indemnifying.
+A purchaser buys a company with all its actual and potential liabilities.
+For this reason, if you are selling a company the buyer is likely to request a wide range of warranties and indemnities from you.
+Precisely what warranties and indemnities you actually give will form an important part of the negotiating process.